capport-wg/7710bis/README.md

-Kumari & Kline          Expires November 2, 2020                [Page 8]
+Kumari & Kline          Expires December 25, 2020               [Page 8]

-Internet-Draft             DHCP Captive-Portal                  May 2020
+Internet-Draft             DHCP Captive-Portal                 June 2020

    document - by its nature it is implementation specific and best left